 In the words of our fourth and final speaker for this year, Rita, from IHM:

 "Obviously a Catholic from birth, I was the 8th child to 40-something parents who finished having children 6 years before.
 Through parochial school and private Catholic high school, I wondered that my dad sat out when we received the Eucharist (find out why at ToT).
-In high school, my mother's emphysema and Mount St. Joseph's prayer community molded me into a vessel capable of being filled with tears, joy and prayer, and read
+In high school, my mother's emphysema and Mount St. Joseph's prayer community molded me into a vessel capable of being filled with tears, joy and prayer, and ready to spill out the same, plus service.

 Engineering at Case Western Reserve was mostly guys, where MSJ was all-girls.
 Whoo hoo!
 But the rigorous academics, many clubs and teams made focus hard to maintain.
 Sunday Mass and choir commitments were an anchor for me, and, oddly, made Mike and me realize our relationship might have longevity-despite his not being a baptized Christian.
 He's rarely missed Mass with me.
 (I think it was for brunch afterward!)